canonical/launchpad-manual/docs/user/explanation/oops.rst

 What to do if you encounter an OOPS
 -----------------------------------

-Come and :ref:`chat with us <getting-help>`.
+Come and :ref:`chat with us <get-help>`.
 We'll try and help you achieve what you are trying to do.
 We may ask for the OOPS ID - see above under `what does an OOPS look like? <#looklike>`__.